Credit Score

 6. Keep Old Credit Accounts Active

-The length of your credit history matters.
-Older accounts with a good track record help build trust with lenders.
-It is advisable to keep old credit accounts active and only close them when absolutely necessary.
-You can also use them occasionally and pay them off in full.
+A lengthy credit history can really make a difference; older accounts with a good track record help build trust with lenders.
+It demonstrates consistent repayment behaviour and reliability over time.
+So, it's advisable to keep old credit accounts active and only close them when necessary.
+You can also use them occasionally as long as you pay them off in full.

 7. Monitor Your Credit Report Regularly

-Errors, outdated information, or identity theft can bring your score down without you even realizing it.
-Regular checks help you catch and correct issues early.
-Check CIBIL score once every month or quarterly to ensure details are accurate and up-to-date.
-Raise a dispute with CIBIL if you find any discrepancies.
+Errors, outdated information, or identity theft can bring your score down without you even realising it.
+Regular checks of your CIBIL report help you catch and correct issues early.
+Check your CIBIL score once every month or quarter to ensure details are accurate and up-to-date.
+You can also raise a dispute with CIBIL if there are any discrepancies.

 Mistakes to Avoid While Rebuilding Your Score

-• Making only minimum payments for an extended period
+• Paying only the minimum due amounts for an extended period

 • Frequently maxing out your credit cards